 Body hair undergoes various changes as you become older.
-Vellus hair is replaced with thicker hair in certain areas of your body during puberty.
+In many cases, vellus hair is replaced with thicker hair in certain areas of your body during puberty.
 When this transition occurs, vellus hairs become terminal hairs.

-The structure of terminal hair is different from that of vellus hair.
-It’s stronger, longer, and more noticeable.
-For example, prior to puberty a young man may have vellus hair on his chin and face, and above his lip.
+For example, prior to puberty, a young man may have vellus hair on his chin, face, and above his upper lip.
 As puberty begins, these hairs change to terminal hair and become longer and stronger.
 This is when males develop facial hair like a mustache or beard.

 Other areas on your body where vellus hair becomes terminal hair include your: